Arohasina/chat-with-websites/readme.md

 ## Credit
 This project was built as a learning exercise by following the tutorial from [alejandro-ao/chat-with-websites](https://youtu.be/bupx08ZgSFg?si=zxUf1Gf3QHxJfAHY).
 I wanted to practice working with LangChain, Streamlit, and retrieval-augmented generation (RAG) while gaining hands-on experience building a real-world chatbot application.

-The tutorial covered key concepts like:

-Using LangChain with large language models (e.g. GPT-4)

-Building a Streamlit interface for dynamic website interaction

-Implementing vector stores (ChromaDB) and conversational RAG pipelines

-To deepen my understanding, I added my own twists to the project, including custom URL validation logic, better interface flow, and improvements in session handling and error feedback.
+To deepen my understanding of the project, I added several custom features and improvements.
+These include URL hashing using SHA-1 to ensure each website loads into a unique Chroma collection and avoid stale context, custom URL validation logic, proper session state resets when switching URLs, and clearer error handling.
+I also enhanced the interface flow to make it more intuitive and responsive, and customized the Streamlit theme.